mikaturunen/docker-swarm-test-env-setup/README.md

 # After you have run all the updates, planned maintenance tasks and such for the swarm-client2, we bring it back online with:
 $ docker node update --availability active swarm-client2
 # Running the inspect and service ps again you can see the node is in active availability state and the swarm manager starts using it again.
-Easy, no downtime updates are a go!
+Easy, no downtime, updates are a go!

 ```